S. KEITH HARGROVE, PH.D., MBA -- PROVOST & SR. VP FOR ACADEMIC AFFAIRS

-The Provost and Vice President for Academic Affairs is the chief academic officer of the university and reports directly to the President of Tuskegee University.
-This individual has oversight of all the academic colleges and schools, graduate studies and research, the library, distance education, research and sponsored programs, the university registrar and the chapel.
+The Provost and Sr. Vice President for Academic Affairs is the chief academic officer of the university and reports directly to the President of Tuskegee University.
+This individual has oversight of all the academic colleges and schools, graduate studies, the library, distance education, research and sponsored programs, and the chapel.

 |CONTACT THE OFFICE OF THE PROVOST|